 - Triple check all your documentation before sending it in, and not just in terms of spelling and grammar errors.
 Do they include all the required information?
 Are the signatures and dates in the right places?
 After looking the application over, would you recruit yourself?

 - Is your contact information about to change?
 Do the university emails go into your spam folder?
 Make sure that you do not miss any important messages by double checking everywhere you could have been contacted.

 - Has someone else gone through your application as well and given you their thoughts?
 It doesn’t hurt to have a second, or even a third opinion!

 The application process is very time-consuming and sometimes even stressful.
 However, applying to universities won’t be the last thing you’ll ever be applying for.
 The skills you gain in the application process are very useful for you in the future as well.
 Writing cover letters for jobs, applying for grants or scholarships or applying to study abroad programs will be a breeze after this experience!
 Take this in as a part of the learning experience and remember: if done correctly, this will all pay off in the end.

-So you made it to the end of this list?
+You made it to the end of the list!
 That’s the spirit!

-We hope that this guide has helped lead you in the right direction, and on behalf of the team here at Study Advisory, we wish you the best of luck in your application process!
+We hope that this guide has helped lead you in the right direction.
+On behalf of the team here at Study Advisory, we wish you the best of luck in your application process!

 Already been accepted?
 Check out what to do next after you get your letter of acceptance.